k1monfared/declustering/README.md

-# declustering
+Read `declustering.pdf` for the explanation.

- A numerical example to conceptualize the idea of declustering
+Run `numerical_example.m` to generate the example.